andrediegues/EECS314-BinaryFun/ASSO-DOCS/FinalReport.md

 ![Image of Application](http://imageshack.com/a/img922/580/9fKEHJ.png)

-When you open this application you have access to game modes such as Binary Adder, Binary to Decimal, Binary to Hexadecimal and Boolean Fun.
+When you opened the original application you would have access to game modes such as Binary Adder, Binary to Decimal, Binary to Hexadecimal and Boolean Fun.
+With our new features when you access the application you have to choose the Player Mode first (Single Player or Multi Player) and then you will go to a menu where you can choose between tutorials or game modes.
 The games consist in timed exercises in which you a have to make calculus, depending on the game mode you choose.

 **Binary Adder**